foxglove/create-foxglove-extension/examples/monaco-editor-example/README.md

 # monaco-editor-example

-## _A Foxglove Studio Extension_

-This is a simple [Foxglove Studio](http://foxglove.dev/studio) extension panel that demonstrates embedding the [Monaco Code Editor](https://microsoft.github.io/monaco-editor/) in a Foxglove Studio Extension panel.
+This is a simple [Foxglove](http://foxglove.dev/) [extension panel](https://docs.foxglove.dev/docs/visualization/extensions/api/panel) that demonstrates embedding the [Monaco Editor](https://microsoft.github.io/monaco-editor/) in a custom panel.

 Note that this uses the [Monaco React](https://github.com/suren-atoyan/monaco-react) wrapper which relies on a CDN distribution of the Monaco editor so it will not work offline.